Stay Hungry: Plot

-Craig Blake is a young Southern man born of a wealthy family, but left lonely and idle after his parents died in a plane crash.
-He is content to spend his time fishing, hunting and puttering around his large family mansion in Birmingham, Alabama, inhabited only by himself and a butler.
-Blake is employed at a shady investment firm run by a slick con artist named Jabo where Blake does very little actual work.
+Craig Blake is a young Southerner born of a wealthy family, but left lonely and idle after his parents died in a plane crash.
+He is content to spend his time fishing, hunting, and puttering around his large family mansion in Birmingham, Alabama, inhabited only by himself and a butler.

+Blake is employed at a shady investment firm run by slick con artist Jabo where Blake does very little actual work.
 He is asked to handle the purchase of a small gym that the firm is buying to clear space for an office high-rise.

 Blake represents himself as a businessman looking to buy the gym and meets its owner Thor Erikson and employees Franklin and Newton.
 He is strangely fascinated with the world he discovers there.
 Blake's usual social life is centered around his upscale country club and its crowd, including his friends Lester and Halsey, and spends his time there playing tennis, shooting poker dice and flirting with women, one of whom asks Blake to find a musical guest for an upcoming party.

 As Blake moves forward with the business deal, he is smitten with the receptionist, Mary Tate Farnsworth, and befriends bodybuilder Joe Santo, who aspires to win the Mr. Universe title.
 He finds he ultimately cannot sell out his newfound friends at the gym for the sake of his job, so he constantly evades questions about the progress of the gym deal from friend and coworker Hal Foss.